holidayextras/holidayextras.github.com/README.md

 Blog posts have to be reviewed in the same way code on our website does, ideally we would like 2 people to review the post.

 1. From a technical aspect (if required)
-2. From an editorial aspect (check for typos')
+2. From an editorial aspect (check for typos)

 To get your work reviewed, please put in a Pull Request in the normal way